Enhancing Client Safety with Means Safety Planning

 6. Focus on Means Restriction

-Address the critical aspect of means restriction.
-Discussing this topic can be sensitive, so approach it with care.
-Use language that emphasizes safety rather than judgment.
+Addressing means restriction is critical.
+Discuss this topic sensitively, using language that emphasizes safety rather than judgment.
 For example:

 - “Let’s talk about ways to make your environment safer when you’re feeling overwhelmed.”